1996 - One Nation, Volume 2 (Second sessions)

 12. World Wide Stampede (Time After Time) feat.
 OFTB, Kurupt, Kadafi & Michel'le (chorus) / Derrell (OFTB) & Darryl Harper

 • 1996/03/21 (Daz & Ital) - 04/04 (Snoop replaced Daz) - 06/11 (2Pac added).
-The first take by Prince Ital Joe & Daz is said to be a reference for Snoop Doggy Dogg, to help him with the writing of his new album Tha Doggfather (like Pac's "This Ain't Livin'").
+The first take by Prince Ital Joe & Daz is said to be a reference for Snoop Doggy Dogg, to help him with the writing of his new album Tha Doggfather (like Pac's "This Ain't Livin'", cf. Doggfather original sessions).
 2Pac added in June like he did in "Out The Moon" to replace Lil C-Style.
-In September, Snoop took off both songs from his album (he said by respect for 2Pac).
-After that, the song eventually was planned to be included in Gridlock'd or Gang Related soundtracks.
+In September, after the death of 2Pac, Snoop took off both songs from his album (he said by respect for 2Pac).
+After that, the song eventually was intended to be included in Gridlock'd or Gang Related soundtracks.

 • Samples :